matthewgraca/torch-tensorrt-study/efficientnet-example/README.md

 and converting them to tensors for our model.
 More on the Compose class can be found here.
 [[3]](https://pytorch.org/vision/main/generated/torchvision.transforms.Compose.html)

-Finally, we'll load the labels.
+Finally, we'll store the labels in a dictionary, mapping an index to a pair containing an identification string and the object associated with that string, formatted like so:
+`"86": ["n01807496", "partridge"]`.

 ```python
 with open("./data/imagenet_class_index.json") as json_file: